Albin Countergambit

 The opening is a gambit and an uncommon response to the Queen's Gambit.
 In exchange for the sacrificed pawn, Black has a central wedge at d4 and gets some chances for an attack.
 Often White will try to return the pawn at an opportune moment to gain a advantage.

 In the Encyclopaedia of Chess Openings the Albin Countergambit is assigned codes D08 and D09.

 History

 Although this opening was originally played by Cavallotti against Salvioli at the Milan tournament of 1881, it takes its name from Adolf Albin, who played it against Emanuel Lasker in New York 1893.
-Though it is not played frequently at the master level, Russian grandmaster Alexander Morozevich made some successful use of it in the 2000s.
+Though it is infrequently played at the master level, Russian grandmaster Alexander Morozevich made some successful use of it in the 2000s.